-Contrary to recent research that found mothers' satisfaction with support from their child's educational system, other contemporary studies discovered lower satisfaction with personal support and assistance from services specializing in special needs (Brown et al., 2010; Schmidt & Kober, 2010).
-These findings contradict the research by Ajuwon and Brown (2012), which showed that support from services negatively impacted parental family life quality.
-Moreover, this current research did not corroborate findings from studies conducted in central Israel, indicating parental dissatisfaction with external life quality domains such as support from others or support from services and community resources (Neikryg et al., 2011).
+Contrary to recent research that found mothers to be satisfied with the support received from their children’s educational system, other contemporary studies discovered lower satisfaction with personal support and assistance from special needs services (Brown et al. 2010; Schmidt & Kober, 2010).
+These findings contradict Ajuwon and Brown (2012), who showed that support from services negatively impacted parental family life quality.
+Moreover, this study did not corroborate findings from studies conducted in central Israel, indicating parental dissatisfaction with external life quality domains such as support from others or support from services and community resources (Neikryg et al. 2011).

-The texts in the interviews were filled with emotional references.
-The interviewees addressed feelings of stress, pressure, fear, worry, anomalies, disappointment, longing, and loneliness.
-Alongside these emotions, positive feelings emerged while being close to their intellectually disabled child.
-This finding implies that the presence of a child with intellectual disability significantly impacts the mothers' quality of life.
+The interviews were laden with emotional language.
+The interviewees addressed feelings of stress, pressure, fear, worry, disappointment, longing, and loneliness.
+Alongside these emotions, positive feelings that emerged while being close to their intellectually disabled child were described.
+This finding implies that the presence of a child with intellectual disability significantly affects mothers’ quality of life.

-This finding resonates with research indicating that parenting a child with intellectual disability may evoke anxiety, shame, and guilt (Berfesford et al., 2007; Ha et al., 2008), although emotional difficulties vary depending on the type and age of the child's disability (Baker & Blacher, 2002).
+This finding resonates with research indicating that parenting a child with intellectual disability may evoke anxiety, shame, and guilt (Berfesford et al. 2007; Ha et al. 2008), although emotional difficulties vary depending on the type and age of the child’s disability (Baker & Blacher 2002).

-Upon receiving the news of having a child with intellectual disability, the entire family experiences shock, anger, fear, guilt, and concerns about the future (Banach et al., 2010; Gardiner & Iarocci, 2012).
-Subsequently, the family faces numerous challenges in raising their children, which involve both physical and mental efforts (Guyard et al., 2012; Neikrug et al., 2011).
-Mccubbin and Huang (1989) identified seven areas of difficulty among parents of children with intellectual disabilities, including emotional-family difficulties, evident in strained emotional relationships, excessive protection, stress in meeting the child's daily care, and family functioning.
+Upon receiving the news of having a child with intellectual disability, the entire family experiences shock, anger, fear, guilt, and concerns about the future (Banach et al. 2010; Gardiner & Iarocci 2012).
+Subsequently, the family faces numerous challenges in raising their children, which involve both physical and mental effort (Guyard et al. 2012; Neikrug et al. 2011).

-An intriguing sub-category emerged in emotional aspects: alongside the negative emotions expressed by mothers, most of them expressed genuine love for their disabled child, found joy in their child's happiness, and cherished their proximity.
+An intriguing sub-category emerged in the emotional aspects.
+Alongside the negative emotions expressed by mothers, most of them expressed genuine love for their disabled children, found joy in their children’s happiness, and cherished feelings of closeness.
 Most mothers were content with their reality and did not seek any special treatment from their environment, especially distancing themselves from feelings of pity directed either towards them or their child.

+Discussion

 The dissatisfaction of mothers with the family aspects of raising a child suggests that if general conditions improve, the perception of family life among mothers will also improve.
-In other words, the state could provide various resources to enhance overall quality of life, such as assistance with tasks and professional guidance to cope with relationship management and parenting properly.
+In other words, the state could provide resources to enhance the overall quality of life of mothers, such as assistance with tasks and professional guidance to cope with relationship management and proper parenting.

-Mothers also expressed discontent in social aspects due to unsuitable environmental and societal conditions, struggles in coping and organizing, and detrimental social reactions.
-This indicates that the child themselves does not cause these social hardships; rather, it is the surrounding life circumstances.
+Mothers also expressed discontent in social aspects due to unsuitable environmental and societal conditions, struggles in coping and organising, and detrimental social reactions.
+This dissatisfaction with environmental factors indicates that the children themselves do not cause these social hardships.
+Rather, it is the surrounding life circumstances.
 If official bodies worked to explain and alter societal perceptions regarding children with intellectual disabilities, institutional activity aimed at changing perceptions might alleviate the social difficulties causing parental dissatisfaction, enabling mothers to enjoy normal social lives.

-Support from the family and educational framework could enhance life quality and mitigate the negative emotional aspects found in the research.
+Support from the family and educational frameworks could enhance life quality and mitigate the negative emotional aspects revealed in the findings.
 Consequently, the mere presence of a child with intellectual disabilities necessitates a special approach that influences life quality.
-Proper treatment of all accompanying aspects of the child with an intellectual disability could contribute to the well-being and life quality of mothers.
+Proper treatment of every aspect of the life of a child with an intellectual disability could contribute to the well-being and life quality of mothers.